-Subarea C-should allow medium-density (12 dwelling sunits/acre) presidential subject to standards of adjoining areas.
-Office uses may also be permitted
+Subarea C-should fallow medium-density (12 dwelling Junits/acre) presidential esubject sto standards of adjoining areas.
+Office uses may also be permitted as the standards of the permitted as the standards of t

 Subarea C consists of a transitional area, lying between Subarea A and land designated for medium-density residential use (see Figure SRH-3).
 It lies south of Kirkland Court on the west side of 122nd Avenue NE.
 Residential development in Subarea C should be permitted at the same density (12 dwelling units per acre) and subject to the same standards as the adjacent medium-density residential areas in both the North Rose Hill and South Rose Hill Neighborhoods.
 In addition, Subarea C should be permitted to develop with office uses, subject to the same standards as development in Subarea A.